TimNotHere/AIDR-Ad-Blocker/README.md

 # Like AIDR?
 Buy Me A Coffee

-* Help fund AIDR by buying me a coffee at: https://www.buymeacoffee.com/NotTimNotHere
+* Help fund AIDR by [buying me a coffee ☕️](https://www.buymeacoffee.com/NotTimNotHere)